icecube45/Dash_InfinitiG37/README.md

+This repo also contains a .dbc file that I use for reverse engineering the signals of the G37 from within my fork of [Cabana](https://github.com/icecube45/cabana)

 It is likely that this plugin works with other years of G37, or even across the Nissan/Infiniti lines.
 However I make no garuntees.